 Sometimes it seems like kids just go nuts for no reason at all.
 Your calm, well-behaved sweetheart turns into a lunatic for seemingly no reason and spoils a perfectly good day.
-You might be surprised to learn that food and behavior problems in kids go hand in hand.
 There are so many things that kids eat that can affect their behavior.

 Let’s start with food allergies.
 I have a ton of them and when I get exposed, my blood pressure rises.
 A lot of fluid builds up in my body, causing it to be harder for me to breathe, walk, think and function.
 I feel tired, irritable and short of breath or even worse, and it lasts for days.

 When I was a child, food companies used different dyes that are banned now.
 There was a particularly dangerous red dye in hot dogs, bologna, Kool-aid, and other red treats.
 (I know, can you even believe hot dogs and bologna aren’t pink naturally?
 WHAT?)
 At home, we didn’t have sodas or Kool-aid, but every time I would go somewhere like vacation Bible school or some other place where there were treats, it would happen.

 As a child, I didn’t realize food could make me sick.
 I didn’t connect the dots for years.
 They would pour those little fun cups of hi-cee drinks, and I would get as sick as a dog.
 I would vomit until there was nothing left to vomit and then I would dry heave until it felt like my guts were coming loose.
 I always had to get medical treatment to stop it.